Blaine County, Nebraska

 Blaine County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 431, making it Nebraska's second-least populous county and the sixth-least populous in the United States.
-Its county seat is Brewster.
-The county was formed in 1885 and organized in 1886.
+As of the 2020 census, the population was 431, and was estimated to be 458 in 2025, making it the third-least populous county in Nebraska and the seventh-least populous in the United States.
+The county seat is Brewster and the largest village is Dunning.

+In the Nebraska license plate system, Blaine County was represented by the prefix "86" (as it had the 86th-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Blaine County was created on March 5, 1885 and organized in 1886.
 It is named after presidential candidate James G. Blaine.

-In the Nebraska license plate system, Blaine County is represented by the prefix 86 (it had the 86th-largest number of vehicles registered in the state when the license plate system was established in 1922).